dallasfoley/progress-tracker-frontend/README.md

 1. React renders Server Components into a special data format, optimized for streaming, called the React Server Component (RSC) Payload which contains the rendered result of Server Components, placeholders for where client components should be rendered and references to their JS files and any props passed from a server component to a client component.

 2. Next.js uses the RSC Payload and client component JS instructions to render HTML on the server.
 This means we don't have to wait for everything to render before caching the work or sending a response.
 Instead, we can stream a response as work is completed.
 For statically rendered routes, the RSC Payload is cached server-side for near-instant renders.

+Streaming (a very important rendering concept we employ often): Streaming splits the route into chunks and progressively streams them to the client as they render.
+This allows the user to see parts of the page immediately (the pre-rendered layout and loading page), before the entire content has finished rendering.
+In Partial Prerendering, dynamic components wrapped in Suspense start streaming from the server in parallel.

 At request time on the client, the HTML is used to immediately show a fast non-interactive initial preview of the client and server components.
 The RSC Payload is used to reconcile the client and rendered server component trees, and update the DOM.